 If you’re in the ecommerce business, you’ve probably heard this term a lot.
 But what exactly is it?
 Put simply, it’s when a shopper adds items to their cart, then leaves the site without checking out or buying anything.
 Even though this sounds like a bad thing, it can actually be a great indicator of how successful your site is.
 The higher your abandonment rate is, the more potential there is to increase your sales.
 That’s because you can track the people who are adding items to their cart, but not purchasing anything.
 You can then find out why they left your site, and fix the issues.
 This can lead to a huge increase in sales and profit.

 5 Tips to Decrease Your Cart Abandonment Rate

 1. Make the shopping process easier

 The best way to decrease cart abandonment is to make the shopping process easier.
 That means removing any unnecessary steps that might be causing your customers to leave.
 Start by looking at your product pages.
 Do they have everything that the shopper needs to know about the product?
-For example, do you have images of the product in use?
+For example, do you have images or video (according to ecommerce video best practices) of the product in use?
 Is the description detailed enough for shoppers to know whether or not the product is for them?
 Beyond the product pages, you also have to look at your checkout process.
 Is it easy to find?
 Is there only one place to check out?
 Is it visible and obvious?
 Do you ask for too much information, or do you make it too difficult to use your site?
 Checkout is a crucial part of the shopping process.
 If you make it hard to buy something, shoppers will just leave.

 2. Provide fast and accurate shipping times